Council Tax Valuation Bands Bill [HL]

 Overview

 This bill proposes a new system of council tax valuation bands in England, Wales, and Scotland for properties bought or sold after April 1st, 2000.
-The aim is to redistribute the council tax burden based on updated property values.
+The aim is to create a fairer system of council tax based on updated property values.

 Description